invalidusernamecalled/connect_wifi_terminal/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++
- + this script generates files in the same folder
+ + this script generates some files in the same folder
- + recommended to create a new empty folder and run the script from there.
+ + it is therefore recommended to create a separate folder to host the script.

 +++++++++++++++++++++++++++++++++++++++++++++++